gemfire/gemfire-developer-website/content/blog/displaying-current-and-historical-vmware-gemfire-statistics.md

 ---
 date: 2021-08-09
-description: This article describes how to display historical and current statistics for Apache Geode.
+description: This article describes how to display historical and current statistics for VMware GemFire.
 lastmod: '2021-08-09'
 team:
 - Barry Oglesby
-title: Displaying Current and Historical Apache Geode Statistics
+title: Displaying Current and Historical VMware GemFire Statistics
 type: blog
 ---

 ## Introduction
-Apache Geode produces a variety of statistics in each member of the DistributedSystem.
+VMware GemFire produces a variety of statistics in each member of the DistributedSystem.
 See my article [here](/data/gemfire/blog/most-useful-statistics) for the most useful ones.

 There are several ways to display these statistics.
 The main way to display historical statistics (contained in a gfs archive file) is to use the [Visual Statistics Display](https://gemtalksystems.com/products/vsd/) (vsd) tool.
 See the documentation [here](https://gemfire.docs.pivotal.io/910/gemfire/tools_modules/vsd/chapter_overview.html) for additional details on vsd.

 The main way to display current statistics (from the members in a running DistributedSystem) is to access the JMX MBeans, although not all statistics are available via JMX.
-See the documentation [here](https://gemfire.docs.pivotal.io/910/geode/managing/management/mbean_architecture.html) for additional details on JMX.
+See the documentation [here](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/managing-management-mbean_architecture.html) for additional details on JMX.
 Any JMX tool (e.g. JConsole or VisualVM) can be used to access the MBeans.

 Other ways to display both current and historical statistics include:
-- The [`SystemAdmin`](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/SystemAdmin.java) class for historical statistics
+- The `SystemAdmin` class for historical statistics
 - A custom Function for current statistics

 This article describes both of these ways to display the statistics.